winningproduct/learn-portal-99x/content/1-explore/01-product-concept-pitch-deck.md

 checklist:
   -
     order: 1
-    question: Do you have a pitch deck to present your product?
+    question: Do you have a pitch deck to present your product TEST?
     expectation: Define the competition within your industry.
 Identify the companies that share the market with products or services that are in direct and indirect competition with your business.
     version: 1.0.0
   -